-In view of what we have said before, it is just routine that the golf process with such initial configuration is valid as long as $\nballs \leq \nholes$, and thus that the multiset $\TL$ is well-defined too.
+In view of what we have said before, it is routine that the golf process with such an initial configuration is valid as long as $\nballs \leq \nholes$, and thus that the multiset $\TL$ is also well-defined.

-When $n = 4$, $\nballs = 2$ and $\nholes = 4$, the distribution of $\TL$ is quite complicated to compute by hand, but can be done easily with a computer algebra system (for a fixed initial configuration, it is possible to compute the probability that a ball reaches some hole before the others, and thus to compute the probability of some final configuration; it then suffices to sum these probabilities over all the possible initial configurations).
+When $n = 4$, $\nballs = 2$ and $\nholes = 4$, the distribution of $\TL$ is quite complicated to compute by hand, but can be easily done with a computer algebra system (for a fixed initial configuration, it is possible to compute the probability that a ball will reach some hole before the others, and thus to compute the probability of some final configuration; it is then sufficient to sum these probabilities over all the possible initial configurations).
 We can obtain, for example, the probability that the two remaining holes are at position 0 is:

 while

 This time, these values depend non trivially on the parameter $p$.
 We leave as an open question the characterization of the distribution of $\TL$ in general.

 \paragraph{Distribution of the occupied holes in the standard golf process} We focused on the distribution of $\TL$, which does not depend on $p$ and is explicit (see Theorem \ref{thm:loitrousresiduels}).
 It is not the case for the set of occupied holes $\Tinit\backslash\TL$.
 It is easy to observe on small examples that the joint distribution of $(\Tinit\backslash\TL, \TL)$ depends on $p$.
 We can give a simple example that shows this dependence on $p$ for $\Tinit\backslash\TL$ (also computed with a computer algebra system): if $n = 6$, $\nballs = 2$ and $\nholes = 4$, then